What is executive functioning?

 For all of our wishing and hoping, children don’t wake up one day with fully developed EF skills.
 Instead, they need to be explicitly taught, one step at a time, across various assignments.
 A Nurturing Wisdom tutoring director and tutor will take the time to get to know your child’s learning style, strengths, and weaknesses so that they can effectively learn these skills and gain independence.

-Would my child benefit from executive functioning tutoring?
+Would my child benefit from executive function coaching?

 Executive functioning skills enable students to be truly independent.
 If you find yourself nagging your child to clean out their book bag, turn in their homework on time, or study for tests, they may need explicit instruction about how to do these things!

-But even if your child isn't struggling, almost every student can benefit from some explicit instruction on their organization, time management, or study skills.
-Many students simply need help working more efficiently so they have time for the things they love.
+But even if your child isn't struggling, they can probably benefit from some explicit instruction on their organization, time management, or study skills.
+Many students simply need help working more efficiently so that they have time for activities they love.

 Our students typically work with their tutors on four main areas:

-- Physical Organization: Students learn how to set up an organizational system to manage their notebooks, assignments, and handouts for school.
+- Organization: Students learn how to set up a physical and digital organizational systems to manage their notes, assignments, and handouts for school.

 - Time and Assignment Management: Students learn how to work productively, stay focused, and maximize their time.